gvwilson/sdxjs/async-programming/index.md

 JavaScript is built around an <g key="event_loop">event loop</g>.
 Every task is represented by an entry in a queue;
-the event loop repeatedly takes a task from the front of the queue and runs it, adding any new tasks that it creates to the back of the queue to run later.
+the event loop repeatedly takes a task from the front of the queue, runs it, and adds any new tasks that it creates to the back of the queue to run later.
 Only one task runs at a time;
-each task has its own <g key="call_stack">call stack</g>, but objects can be shared between tasks
+each has its own <g key="call_stack">call stack</g>, but objects can be shared between tasks
 (<f key="async-programming-event-loop"></f>).